wilson-delibr/devops-live-infrastructure/labs/bootStrap.md

 During the laboration we need somewhere to store our artifacts and run our payload (and tests).
 This example is using Google Cloud infrastructure for it.

-You need to have a Google Cloud account to run this labs, if you haven't created one, please follow the instructions in signup.md first
+You need to have a Google Cloud account to run this labs, if you haven't created one, please follow the instructions in [Signup](signup.md) first.

 ## Let's get started with Google Cloud